 5. DO wear comfortable clothes and shoes you can move around in.
 For newborn sessions, make sure to wear something that is easy for nursing (if you are breastfeeding)

-6. DO Be open and silly.
+6. DO Be open and authentic.
 Have fun!

 We get sick or the weather isn't ideal?